TheLoons/SportIM-web/README.md

 SportIM-web
 ===========

-Frontend for SportIM.
+Frontend for the SportIM sports management app.

+Node and npm are required for development, global npm installs are shown below but you may install locally as well.

-To install dependencies, run:
+To install bower and bower dependencies, run:
 ```
+npm install -g bower
 bower install
 ```